 Sources of Vedanta

-What Vedanta actually teach?
+What does Vedanta actually teach?

-Vedanta explains reality in three bases
+Vedanta explains reality on three bases.

 - Brahman or Ishwara, the ultimate reality